 For trips involving multiple travel destinations, base the reduction on the per diem rate in effect where the night was spent as follows:

-- Departure Day: Where you spend the night. - Return Day: Where you spent the night before returning to your Residence or Primary Work Station
+- Departure Day: Where you spend the night. - Return Day: Where you spent the night before returning to your residence or primary work or education location.

-VIII.
 Entertainment Expenses